 Average temperatures and precipitation: highs of 20C and lows of 10C; 10 days of precipitation

-There are plenty of things to do in this breathtaking renaissance city!
+There are plenty of things to do in this breathtaking renaissance city that is one of France’s best weekend getaways!
 Start by exploring the historic architecture of Vieux Lyon and take a detour to visit Lyon’s Roman Amphitheater.

 Next, get your camera ready for some must-have photos at the Basilique Notre-Dame de Fourvière.
 Then head out to see the shops and sights at La Place Bellecour.